abes-esr/clamscan-docker/README.md

 Then, open your browser at http://127.0.0.1:8025/ to look at the alert mail sent at the fake email `security@team.fr`

-## Generating a new version
+### Generating a new version

-To generate a new version, just run this:
+To generate a new version, just run theses commandes (and change the "-patch" option in the NEXT_VERSION line if necessary):
 ```
 curl https://raw.githubusercontent.com/fmahnke/shell-semver/master/increment_version.sh > increment_version.sh
 chmod +x ./increment_version.sh